Cloudlock/marshmallow/docs/upgrading.rst

 Use ``ValidationError`` instead of ``MarshallingError`` and ``UnmarshallingError``
 **********************************************************************************

-The :exc:`MarshallingError` and :exc:`UnmarshallingError` exceptions are deprecated in favor of a single :exc:`ValidationError <marshmallow.exceptions.ValidationError>`.
+The :exc:`MarshallingError` and :exc:`UnmarshallingError` exceptions are deprecated in favor of a single :exc:`ValidationError <marshmallow2.exceptions.ValidationError>`.
 Users who have written custom fields or are using ``strict`` mode will need to change their code accordingly.

 Handle ``ValidationError`` in strict mode
 -----------------------------------------